 The shame, uncertainty, and instability caused Karl to gaze with extreme longing at the lives of privilege lived by his school mates.
 But in addition to the bald facts of his own origins Karl was everything that bred contempt in children.
 A constant outsider, he was despised at school because he was clumsy on the play ground, frequently tripping over his own feet when forced by circumstance to play games.

 Karl retreated into himself, living a rich fantasy life wherein he dominated through his superior mind and wit.
-Sublimating his hunger for recognition for food he soon became addicted to food in all forms.
+Sublimating his hunger for recognition for food, he soon became addicted to food in all forms.
 His fantasies and lack of funds moved him to paste pictures of tempting delicacies up on his bedroom walls along with the scavenged photos of the men he admired.
+These men were always powerful and entirely dishonest in the means used to gain their wealth and prominence.

 Determined to make his career in politics he joined the Republican Party because the Democratic Party regulars were drawn from the parents of the children who had tormented him on the playground in his grade and middle school.